-As more and more devices are coming up with different screen sizes, crafting an user experience for a website or app that’s intuitive and powerful is a tricky proposition.
-To help Web designers achieve a balance, Google has introduced a useful utility called Resizer.
+As more and more devices are coming up with different screen sizes, crafting a user experience for a website or app that’s intuitive and powerful is a tricky proposition.
+To help Web designers achieve a balance, Google has introduced a useful utility called Google Windows Resizer.

-Not only this, you can get detailed analytics on number of clicks, referrers, browsers, country and much more.
+Not only this, you can get detailed analytics on the number of clicks, referrers, browsers, country, and much more.